-Smoking and the use of e-cigarettes is prohibited in all indoor public spaces, including but not limited to: all classrooms, lounges, bathrooms, vending areas, hallways, indoor athletic facilities, dining halls and social spaces such as Sayles-Hill "Great Space" and The Cave.
-Smoking and the use of ecigarettes is also prohibited in private offices.
+Smoking and the use of e-cigarettes (which includes vapes, pens, hookah, etc.) is prohibited in all indoor public spaces, including but not limited to: all classrooms, lounges, bathrooms, vending areas, hallways, indoor athletic facilities, dining halls and social spaces such as Sayles-Hill "Great Space" and The Cave.
+Smoking and the use of e-cigarettes is also prohibited in private offices.
 There are designated smoking areas outdoors.